AmpersandTarski/documentation/tutorial/what-is-an-information-system.md

 ```

 During this part of the course, you will learn about the structure of an information system.
 You will also learn how this system has been defined in Ampersand.

-## Assignment

-Play with the information system and discuss what you see with your fellow students and your tutor.
-For example:

-* Suppose there are no requirements for going to `Amsterdam`.
-Is this the case in [the application](http://ampersand.tarski.nl/Hawaii)?
-If such requirements for `Amsterdam`exist, remove them.
-Which students qualify for going to that destination?
-* Now register student `Brown` for going to `Rome`.
-* Now register student `Applegate` for going to `Hawaii`.
-* Now require `Dutch` for going to `Amsterdam`.

 ## What have you learned?